 On-Campus or Live Online Lectures

 We offer on-campus traditional 15-week courses in the evenings for our local students during the Fall and Spring semesters.
+Cost per units is the same in either format.
 Students have two options:

 On-Campus (15-week evening courses during the Fall/Spring semesters)